-Let’s discuss for a few minutes Re-unification, or Re-Integration.
-Main that topic comes up when we’re talking about children, and children that have been alienated form one parent or the other, or where a parent has been away for a prolonged period of time.
-What the role is of experts and therapists in those
+Let's discuss for a few minutes Re-unification, or Re-Integration.
+Main that topic comes up when we're talking about children, and children that have been alienated form one parent or the other, or where a parent has been away for a prolonged period of time.
+What the role is of experts and therapists in those types of situations.

 I had a case many years ago where children were small, they were under eight years old, and the dad took a job with a defense contractor in Korea, and he hadn't seen the kids for an extended period of time.
 Then the parties went through a divorce, and he still didn't see the children because he was overseas working.
 When he attempted to get back into the children's lives, it was a very difficult process.
 The children really didn't know their Father, except for Christmas Cards, and Birthday Cards, and occasional Skype that he would do with the children.